jetsonhacks/bootFromUSB/README.md

 An entry should be added to point to the new root (typically this is /dev/sda1).
 There is a sample configuration file: sample-extlinux.conf in the bootFromUSB repository.

 It can be a good idea to use the PARTUUID of the disk to identify the disk location.
 This is the UUID of the disk in the GPT partition table, thus PARTUUID.
-There another UUID identifier, referred to as UUID, which is the UUID given by the file system.
+There is another UUID identifier, referred to as UUID, which is the UUID given by the file system.
 Use the PARTUUID for this application.

 There is a convenience file: partUUID.sh which will determine the PARTUUID of a given device.
 This is useful in determining the PARTUUID of the USB drive.
 Note: If the PARTUUID returned is not similar in length to the sample-extlinux.conf example, then it is likely that the device is not formatted as ext4.